OkSolar

 produced to keep your battery from running in the red.

-Daily Power Budget-
+Adjusted Total Daily Power Budget-

 A total daily power budget may be changed to meet certain situations.